 BIPOC often don’t have access to the support, resources, or communities they need to feel safe in their place of work.
 For example, people may not have access to therapy or employee resources groups to help them work through their experiences.
 In cases like this, what can companies do to create space for people to still have those conversations?

 - Create a culture of allyship.
 Being an ally isn’t about being “perfect.”
 It’s about being committed to learning more about the experiences of marginalized individuals, being open to identifying your existing biases, and growing in your personal journey.
-There are also basic things you can do at an organizational level.
+There are also basic things you can do at an organizational level to celebrate employee wellbeing.
 For instance, Karen shared that OrderGroove is starting with the basics and training their managers to have better, more empathetic one-on-one conversations.
 This can serve as a critical foundation for more dialogue around allyship.

 4. Present the case for business and humanity.

 All HR leaders know that DEI efforts can only go so far without leadership buy-in.
 But how exactly do you go about doing this?
 While there’s a ton of research to support the business case for DEI, the panelists agreed that the humanity case is even more critical.
 Nobody should have to make sacrifices around bringing their whole selves to work or feel like they have to trade their safety for a paycheck.

 - Address both parts of the equation.
 Love also wants to remind HR leaders that you need both diversity and inclusion to see progress at your company - whether it’s from a business or a humanity perspective.
 Data shows that more diversity in a space can trigger conflict.
 But what creates innovation is adding inclusion to the equation.
 Since inclusion is correlated with psychological safety, that’s what helps you reap the benefits of bringing diverse bodies and minds together.